All performed by CNC machines.

 The drills we stock are all metric and start off

-sizes.
-All imperial sizes from the CAD systems are converted to the
+larger sizes.
+All imperial sizes from the CAD systems are converted to

-nearest larger size.
-To achieve the correct final size for PTH or Multi
+the nearest larger size.
+To achieve the correct final size for PTH or

-that drills are often made to a minus tolerance.
-The net result is that a
+is that drills are often made to a minus tolerance.
+The net result is

-1.00mm hole could well measure 0.98mm.
-Sometimes it can be demonstrated in
+that a 1.00mm hole could well measure 0.98mm.
+Sometimes it can be

 Full documentation of the Std Excellon machine